Envirometrix/PredictiveSoilMapping/01-Introduction.md

 known values.
 So, no better model of prediction exists for that particular set of observed values at that specific set of locations.

-Conventional soil mapping has a long history of effective development and application of empirical, knowledge-based, soil landscape models to predict how soil classes vary spatially across landscapes.
-Such models can be criticized, however, for being neither quantitative nor optimal.

-Our essential point is that both conventional and pedometric soil mapping use models to explain the deterministic part of the spatial variation in soils and soil properties and these models differ mainly in terms of whether they are empirical and subjective (conventional) or quantitative and objective (pedometric).
+Both conventional and pedometric soil mapping use models to explain the deterministic part of the spatial variation in soils and soil properties.
+These models differ mainly in terms of whether they are empirical and subjective (conventional) or quantitative and objective (pedometric).
 Both can be effective and the empirical and subjective models based on expert knowledge have, until recently, proven to be the most cost effective and widely applied for production of soil maps by conventional means.

-The spatially correlated part of the observed variation is that part that shows spatial structure that lends itself to prediction through interpolation but that is not explainable, or easily explained, through use of a deterministic model that relates observed values to controlling environmental factors.
-This part of the variation is typically modeled in pedometric mapping using geostatistics and kriging to interpolate, in an optimal manner, between point locations with known values [@goovaerts2001geostatistical; @McBratney2003Geoderma].

-It can be argued that conventional soil mapping has an analogue to kriging in situations where there is no clearly apparent relationship between observed values and readily observable controlling environmental variables.
-In such instances, conventional soil mappers typically resort to an approach in which they make as many closely spaced observations as feasible and then manually *“interpolate”* between these locations of known soils or soil properties to locate boundaries indicative of locations of significant change in soils or soil properties.
-In the vernacular of soil surveyors this is often referred to as *“digging it out”* in which a pattern that is not readily apparent or visible is revealed through interpolation between closely spaced observations.
-So, under some circumstances, conventional soil surveyors do implement an analogue of spatial interpolation to describe patterns of variation in soils where such patterns are not readily related to a clear soil-landscape model.

 \BeginKnitrBlock{rmdnote}<div class="rmdnote">In its essence, the objective
 of PSM is to produce optimal unbiased predictions of a mean value at some new location along with the uncertainty associated with the prediction, at the finest possible resolution.</div>\EndKnitrBlock{rmdnote}

-There is one way in which PSM differs significantly from conventional soil mapping in terms of the universal model of soil variation.
+One way in which PSM differs significantly from conventional soil mapping in terms of the universal model of soil variation.
 This is in the use of geostatistics or machine learning to quantitatively correct for error in predictions, defined as the